elaine-chen-brown/CS1320-final-project/README.md

 ### Note: feel free to restructure stuff if you want!

+#### 4/5
+- updated editnoser.sql to fix some symbols I missed last time
+- also added columns to authors table for authorImage and authorBio
+- alter author page setup to use database image/bio values if present

 #### 4/4
 - assign underline styling to the correct category name for the navbar
 - added folder with the images temporarily so we can see what it looks like